howerj/web.anapnea/txt/minimal.md

 community, it does not deal with the design aspects of things, even if a 'minimalist' can appreciate the design movement.

-Although on [webdesign][] I would start reading an article I found posted on Hacker New.
+Although for [webdesign][] I would start reading an article I found posted on Hacker New.

 ### Final words